genxhero/libraryoflegends/README.md

 A web application for players of tabletop role playing games to store information about their characters.

 ## Technologies Used
 This app uses GraphQL, React, and Express.
+Images are stored on Amazon S3.

 ## Challenges